vermouth1992/sota-paper-reimplementation/README.md

 ## Code Structure
 This repo is not meant to build a library.
 Thus, we keep one algorithm per folder with specific environment requirements.txt that generated the reproduced results.
+This causes rewriting codes with similar functionalities many times in various algorithms.

 ## Reimplemented Algorithms